palsreejib/Image-Classification-using-Sonification/README.md

 1. **Image Dataset Preparation**
    Multiple datasets with different class complexities:
-   - **2, 4, 10, and 15-class subsets** were created for thorough evaluation.
+   - **2-, 4-, 10-, and 15-class subsets** were created for thorough evaluation.

 2. **Sonification via Inverse Griffin-Lim Algorithm**
-   - Each image is transformed into a phase-less spectrogram using image-to-frequency mapping.
+   - Each image is transformed into a phaseless spectrogram using image-to-frequency mapping.
    - The **inverse Griffin-Lim algorithm** is used to generate time-domain audio from this spectrogram.

 3. **Spectrogram Generation**